niharzutshi/Online-Classroom-Portal-NIIT-Public-/README.md

 </h2>
 <p align='center'>
 Online education enables the teacher and the students to set their own learning pace, and there's the added flexibility of setting a schedule that fits everyone's agenda.
-As a result, using an online educational platform allows for a better balance fo work ands studies, so there's no need to give anything up.
+As a result, using an online educational platform allows for a better balance fo work ands studies, so there's no need to give anything up.(Main Code File is in Private))
 </p>

 -----------------------------------